mhprompt/mhprompt.github.io/_posts/2016-02-02-discovering-anxiety.md

 * I didn't know it.
 * You can't fight it without realizing there's something to fight.

-_Jason is a contributor to the Prompt blog, our sticker sponsor, and a developer who suffers from anxiety.
+_[Jason Charnes](https://twitter.com/jmcharnes) is a contributor to the Prompt blog, our sticker sponsor, and a developer who suffers from anxiety.
 We thank him for his contribution and for starting a conversation about mental health in tech._